openhab/org.openhab.binding.zwave/doc/shenzhen/powerplug_0_0.md

 ### Parameter 8: Plug Time switch Function

 Timer plug OFF after time period
-Defines if the timer function is enabled/disabled to switch the Plug OFF after the time period, which is defined in parameter 9#.
+<p&gtDefines if the timer function is enabled/disabled to switch the Plug OFF after the time period, which is defined in parameter 9#.</p&gt
 The following option values may be configured -:

 | Value  | Description |